antonmihaylov/monaco-css/README.md

 # Monaco CSS-in-JS

 Fork of the CSS, LESS and SCSS plugin for the Monaco Editor, providing support for CSS-in-JS (styled components, emotion).
-It is intended to be used with monaco-react
+It is intended to be used with [monaco-react](https://www.npmjs.com/package/@monaco-editor/react).

 ## Overview